Phantom65536/csc207-ThoughtVault/Initial Design.md

   - bool logOut()
 - Log in+out interactor (implementing Log In+Out Input Boundary):
   - User Output Data logIn(Login Data Input Object): Match username with a User instance and check if password is correct
-  - bool logOut(Identifier Data Input Object): Log out and the system should return to Login page
+  - bool logOut(userID): Log out and the system should return to Login page

 Data Access (depends on whether we implement it with database tables or JSON files):
 - Data Access Interface:
   - Object getEntry()
   - bool addEntry()
   - bool removeEntry()
-- Event Data Access Object (associated with Event and Notification entities)
+- Event Data Access Object (associated with Event entities)
+- Notification Data Access Object (associated with Notification entities)
+  - A special row for saving general notification occurrences which applies to all events without specific notification settings
 - User Data Access Object (associated with User and Credentials entities)
 - Google Calendar Access Object

 Data Input classes:
-- Identifier input data:
-  - Private instance attribute: an ID (event ID for entities Notification and Event, user ID for entities User and Credentials and method logOut)
-  - Constructor assigning ID and method getting the ID
 - Event/Notification input data:
   - All instance attributes in User/Notification but make them private
   - Constructor assigning values to all instance attributes
   - A method for returning values of all instance attributes
-- Google Calendar Event input data:
-  - Private instance attribute: Google Calendar Event instance
-  - Contructor to assign this
-  - A method for returning the Event instance
 - Signup input data:
   - Private instance attributes: Name, Username, Password, API key
   - Constructor assigning these